Press Room

 CHDI is happy to provide downloadable versions of its logo for use by the media, funders, and partners.

-CHDI’s logo should not be altered in any way without express written consent.
-Contact Julie Tacinelli with any questions.
+CHDI’s logo and the Bridge to Better wording are registered trademarks and should not be altered in any way without express written consent.
+Contact Shannon Houston with any questions.

-Download CHDI Logo - HorizontalColor w/white background, JPG
+Download CHDI Logo - HorizontalColor, white background, JPG

-Download CHDI Logo - Vertical/Square Color w/white background, JPG
+Download CHDI Logo - Vertical/Square Color, white background, JPG

-We are happy to provide alternative logo versions (white logos, transparent EPS files, etc.) and image files for CHDI charts, graphs, publications, staff, etc. upon request.
+We are happy to provide alternative logo versions (white logos, transparent EPS or PNG files, etc.) and image files for CHDI charts, graphs, publications, staff, etc. upon request.

-CHDI's experts can provide journalists with background information and insights into children's behavioral health issues, systems, policies, and practices in Connecticut and beyond.
-Our team's particular areas of expertise include:
+CHDI's experts can provide journalists with information, analysis, and insights into children's behavioral health issues, systems, policies, and practices in Connecticut and beyond.
+Our team's areas of expertise include:

 - School mental health systems, policies, and programs

-- Mobile and Urgent Crisis response systems, policies, and services
+- Youth Crisis Response Systems, policies, and services

 - System development and integration (Systems of Care)